-For decades, uninsured losses of personal property due to theft have been tax deductible.
-For these purposes theft includes more than simple robbery.
+For decades, uninsured losses of personal property due to theft were tax deductible.
+For tax purposes, theft includes more than simple robbery.
 It also includes blackmail, burglary, embezzlement, kidnapping, and extortion.
 It even includes the taking of money or property through fraud or misrepresentation if illegal under state or local law.

 All other theft and casualty losses are no longer deductible during these years.

-Under the new rules, if your property is stolen in a simple home burglary, you may not take a theft loss deduction.
+Under the TCJA rules, if your property is stolen in a simple home burglary, you may not take a theft loss deduction.
 But if your home is in a federally declared disaster area and your personal property is stolen or damaged by looters, you could take a theft loss deduction for your uninsured losses.
-To take the deduction, you would need to be able to prove your property was stolen--file a police report or get other proof that looters were present.
-Losses due to a theft outside the context of a natural disaster are not deductible theft losses during 2018 through 2025.
+To take the deduction, you would need to be able to prove your property was stolen.
+File a police report or get other proof that looters were present.

 What about other theft losses arising from disasters?
 For example, what if your home is damaged or destroyed in a federal disaster and you are criminally defrauded by a contractor when you attempt to rebuild?
 Under prior law, criminal contractor fraud loss claims were deductible as theft losses.
 Under the new law, however, it's not entirely clear whether you could claim a theft loss deduction for this type of contractor fraud.
 It all depends on whether the IRS would consider such a theft loss as attributable to a federally declared disaster.
 Ordinarily, contractors are hired some time after a disaster has occurred.
 Would this mean any fraud they commit is not attributable to such a disaster?
 It's unclear.
 But it's probably worth attempting to claim the deduction anyway.

-If a theft loss of personal property is attributable to a federally declared disaster, it is deductible as a personal itemized deduction on IRS Schedule A. Such losses are deductible only if, and to the extent, they exceed 10% of the taxpayer's adjusted gross income.
+If a theft loss of personal property is attributable to a federally declared disaster, it is deductible as a personal itemized deduction on IRS Schedule A. Such losses are deductible only if and to the extent that they exceed 10% of the taxpayer's adjusted gross income (AGI).
 Moreover, the first $100 of such losses are not deductible.